rhyslwells/water_data_pipeline/docs/Clean before ER diagram.md

-Yes, cleaning a dataset before creating an Entity-Relationship (ER) diagram is crucial for ensuring accuracy and reliability in your database design.
+Yes, cleaning a dataset before creating an [[ER Diagrams]] is crucial for ensuring accuracy and reliability in your database design.
 Here's why:

 1. **Data Quality**: Cleaning the dataset helps identify and rectify errors, inconsistencies, and missing values.
 This ensures that the data accurately represents the real-world entities and relationships you intend to model.